VanishInbox

 30–60 minutes once

-Tools like Unroll.me (US) and Leave Me Alone show all your email subscriptions in one place and let you unsubscribe from dozens with a few clicks.
-This is worth doing once as a "spring clean" — it can reduce your inbox volume by 30–50% for newsletters and marketing alone.
+Tools like Unroll.me (US) and Leave Me Alone show all your email subscriptions in one place and let you unsubscribe from dozens in a few clicks.
+Done once, this typically cuts newsletter and marketing volume by 30–50%.

-💡 Be aware that some subscription management tools access your email inbox to analyse it.
+💡 Some subscription management tools request access to your inbox to analyse it.
 Read their privacy policy before granting access.
-Alternatively, search your inbox for "unsubscribe" and manually process the results.
+If you prefer not to, search your inbox for "unsubscribe" and work through the results manually.

 9. 09